Šestani

-Šestani (Shestan, Шестани) is a sub-region within Skadarska Krajina, in southernmost Montenegro.
+Šestani (Shestan, Шестани) is a sub-region within the Skadarska Krajina region, in southernmost Montenegro.
 The region is a small mountain plateau of which terrace slopes towards the Skadar Lake.
-The region is predominantly populated by Albanians, most of whom are Muslims.
+The region is predominantly populated by Albanians, many of whom are Muslims.

-The Arbanasi people in the Zadar region are thought to have hailed from the villages of Briska (Brisk), Šestan (Shestan), Livari (Ljare), and Podi (Pod) having settled the Zadar area in 1726–27 and 1733 on the decision of Archbishop Vicko Zmajević of Zadar, in order to repopulate the land.
+The Arbanasi people in the Zadar region are thought to have hailed from the villages of Briska (Brisk), Šestan (Shestan), Livari (Ljare), and Podi (Pod), having settled the Zadar area in 1726–27 and 1733 on the decision of Archbishop Vicko Zmajević of Zadar, in order to repopulate the land.